alexbelgium/hassio-addons/cloudcommander/README.md

 Cloud Commander a file manager for the web with console and editor.
 This addon is based on the [docker image](https://hub.docker.com/r/coderaiser/cloudcmd).

-## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-1. [Add my Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install this add-on.
-1. Click the `Save` button to store your configuration.
-1. Start the add-on.
-1. Check the logs of the add-on to see if everything went well.

 ## Configuration